inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 section: docs
 ---
 # Making Requests
-Inferno provides support for making FHIR and generic http requests.
+Inferno provides support for making FHIR requests as well as generic HTTP requests.

-## Accessing Requests and Responses
+### Accessing Requests and Responses
-After making a FHIR/http request, information about it is made available via several
+After making a FHIR or HTTP request, information about it is made available via several
 methods:
 - `request` - returns a
   [`Request`](/inferno-core/docs/Inferno/Entities/Request.html) object which